traceytreat/PaMS/README.md

 # Instructions for Mac
 ## Setup
+Need python installed, and using python install flask.

 Clone this project with `git clone`

 In terminal, navigate to the folder with this repo.